Divergent data reduction for Amor#

 Computing sample reflectivity#

-We now compute the sample reflectivity from 3 runs that used different sample rotation angles.
-The different rotation angles cover different ranges in \(Q\).
+We now compute the sample reflectivity from 4 runs that used different sample rotation angles.
+The measurements at different rotation angles cover different ranges of \(Q\).

 [8]: